Packing for the big move

 For items that you aren’t planning on taking with you to Singapore, a storage unit could come in really handy—that is, if you aren’t planning on moving away permanently.
 There is a range of storage unit sizes that you can choose from, so you can store everything from your furniture to your smaller valuables that you don’t want to part with but you can’t take with you.

 Thinking about importing your car?
 Well, there are some rules that you need to consider.
 For example, you might not be able to import your vehicle if it’s over three years old.
-They do use right-hand drive cars in Singapore though.
+Also, left-hand drive vehicles aren’t allowed in Singapore, as they only use right-hand drive cars.